 As mentioned before, aniseed is mainly used in arepitas (yuca or cornmeal).
 It has a very distinctive flavor and I just cannot grasp the concept of a good arepita without a generous amount of aniseed.

-Used in various desserts and beverages (such as chocolate de agua).
+In our cuisine, it is used in various desserts and beverages (such as chocolate de agua).
 Also added to Dominican espresso in some households.

 Like cloves, cinnamon is essential in preparing Dominican desserts.
 It is used in té de jengibre, habichuelas con dulces and other dishes.
 Buy them as sticks.
 A bit of powdered cinnamon also enhances a good dish of majarete.

-Sal en grano (sea salt)
+Sal en Grano